glennmusa/mock-spacestation/README.md

 ## Open the development environment

 Whether you're on Windows or Linux or otherwise, it's pretty handy to use the [container described in this repository](./devcontainer/Dockerfile) as your development environment.
-It's what the team authored these scripts with and can best ensure compatibility.
+It's what the team authored these scripts with and can best ensure compatibility, and we just think it's pretty cool to have our developer machines ready to go in seconds with all the tools we need.

-- _how to open with GitHub Codespaces_
+- _how to open this with GitHub Codespaces_
-- _how to open with Visual Studio Code Remote - Containers extension_
+- _how to open this with Visual Studio Code Remote - Containers extension_

 ## Deploy the template